manuel-uberti/manuel-uberti.github.io/_posts/2018-04-23-dcd-round-up.md

 Dutch Clojure Days left me with the impression that the Clojure community is alive and hard-working, and its heart is in the right place.
 Ideas flourish, projects boom, boundaries get stretched.
-We can only be thankful to the DCD stuff for being able to set up such a pleasant event, asking us only to join them and share our passion together.
+We can only be thankful to the DCD staff for being able to set up such a pleasant event, asking us only to join them to share our passion.